 |

-The Camera Assistant's Manual is a must have reference
+The Camera Assistant's Manual is a must

-manual will teach you all of the basics as well as the
+beginner, this manual will teach you all of the basics

-advanced details of camera assisting.
-Although not a
+as well as the advanced details of camera assisting.

-substitute for actual experience, author David Elkins
+Although not a substitute for actual experience, author

-professionally on a set.
+and professionally on a set.
 This can save you countless

 embarrassing blunders on your "first barbeque."
 But